 - A workplace eye hazard assessment conducted by a qualified professional

-- Removal and/or reduction of eye hazards wherever possible
+- Removal or reduction of eye hazards wherever possible

-- Providing complete education for employees about eye risks at work
+- Providing complete education for employees about eye hazards at work

-Employees can help manage their risk to eye hazards at work.
+Employees can also help manage their risk of eye hazards at work.
 Steps to take include: